zuozhenggh/learning-library/developer-library/microservices-with-converged-db/4-scaling/scaling.md

 This lab will show how the application can be scaled at the application and database tiers to maintain optimal performance.

 ### Objectives
+-   Start the external load balancer for the order-helidon microservice
 -   Install a load testing tool
--   Start the external load balancer for the order-helidon microservice
 -   Test the performance of the existing deployment and identify the point at which performance begins to degrade
 -   Scale the application tier to improve performance and identify the point at which further application tier scaling does not help
 -   Scale the database tier and demonstrate how performance is improved

 ### What Do You Need?

-This lab assumes that you have already completed labs 1 through 4.
+This lab assumes that you have already completed the previous labs.

 ## **STEP 1**:  Install a load testing tool and start an external load balancer for the Order service